-Full-frame cameras can achieve a shallower field depth, which means the ability to focus on a small area while blurring out the rest is better.
+Full-frame cameras can achieve a shallower shallower depth of field, which means the ability to focus on a small subject while blurring out the rest better.
 This makes full-frame cameras great for portrait shots.
 On the other hand, regular crop-frame DSLRs will have greater trouble focusing on a small object.

 There are separate lenses for both full and crop-frame cameras.
 Full-frame lenses will work on a crop frame camera, but the reverse usually isn’t true.

 Depth of field is a crucial element in many specific types of photography.
 To learn more about how the various camera style can contribute to photographic style, we have an article explaining DSLR vs mirrorless cameras for astrophotography.

 Full-range sensors are much more expensive to create than crop-range sensors, costing many times more to manufacture.
 Because of this, full-range cameras are usually significantly more costly.